learn-co-curriculum/phase-0-git-pushing-code/README.md

 ## An Aside and a Small Shortcut

 In this lesson, we've gone through the steps of both connecting a local repository, and pushing code up to GitHub.
 During this course, you'll be creating a few local repositories from scratch, but more often, you'll be cloning existing repositories to your local machine.
 In these situations, you won't need to use commands like `git init`, since the repo is already set up with Git and will already have a remote configured.

 However, you _will_ often need to add, commit and push work you've done locally to the remote repository.
-In these situations, you should be able to just run the following commands:
+Luckily, the `learn test` command will accomplish all of this for you.
+To do the process by hand, however, you would run the following
+commands:

 ```console
 $ git add .